 My first visit to Lisbon was in 2007.
 I was a study abroad student in Granada, and spent a long weekend in Lisbon.
-This was a time before I had discovered blogs and TripAdvisor — so I pretty much survived the weekend on custard tarts and supermarket ham and cheese.
+This was a time before I had discovered blogs and Tripadvisor—so I pretty much survived the weekend on custard tarts and supermarket ham and cheese.

 Many years later, Lisbon is one of my favorite cities.
 It’s one of the only places I could truly see myself living (apart from Madrid and Seville), and I hope to get a chance to live in Lisbon in the near future.